CUNY-CL/citylex/README.md

     tar -xzf LDC96L14.tgz

 This will produce a directory named `celex2`.
-To enable CELEX2 features, use `--enable_celex` and pass the local path of this directory as an argument to `--celex_path`.
+To enable CELEX2 features, use `--celex` and pass the local path of this directory as an argument to `--celex_path`.

 For more information